neileverette/Golden-Flows/Golden_Flow_Onboarding_Guide.md

 ### An example we can all understand (travelers' journey)

 Consider the last time you traveled.
 I bet your journey was similar to this:
-1. Search for flights - enter your criteria
+1. **Search for flights** - enter your criteria
-2. Evaluate options - see options, consider price vs convenience
+2. **Evaluate options** - see options, consider price vs convenience
-3. Select flight - pick the perfect fare
+3. **Select flight** - pick the perfect fare
-4. Choose options - your add-ons
+4. **Choose options** - your add-ons
-5. Review - read it back and double dog check it
+5. **Review** - read it back and double dog check it
-6. Purchase - commitment
+6. **Purchase** - commitment
-7. Confirmation - validate it went through
+7. **Confirmation** - validate it went through - "Happy time"

 ![Sample Journey](https://raw.githubusercontent.com/neileverette/Golden-Flows/main/flight-flow.png)

 Look familiar?
-Yep, we can map that story in stages.
+Yep.
+So what smarty-pants.
+Well we can map that story in stages.
 Each step later can have its own deep-dive into its own Golden Flow.

 -----------